saramic/simple-banking-service-code-challenge/README.md

   Arrow, Apache Parquet, other
 - [ ] make the errors more friendly

+## Retrospective

+* writing quality software is hard
+* spent a lot more time on the inital analysis and repository setup then I would have hoped or imagined but it was definitely worth thinking about the problem (3.5 hours rather than maybe 1.5 hours I would have hoped for)
+* very happy with the size of commits and the way the work was split out
+* spent a lot longer on getting an inital solution out then would have expected (6.5 hours rather than ~3 hours)
+* would have been good to focus on some new libraries: validation with dry-validation or similar, or some variations on the boring approach: writing out a full ledger of all transactions maybe ¯\_(ツ)_/¯

+* overall reasonably happy with the setup and the functionality of the code
+* not too happy that the design could be easily extended for a different input format say if moving from CSV to JSON

 ## Work Log

+- [x] finally completed a basic running version of the app, certainly ran out of time to do any real cool extensions but kept to the idea of "simple solution" 3 hours -> 12:00PM - 3:00PM

+  in all this is **10 hours** work -> 3:30 + 3:30 + 3:00

 - [x] basis for a simple solution, a pass through solution for account balances now works, but still no solution after 7 hours